Generative Refocusing: Flexible Defocus Control from a Single Image

-\paragraph{Simulator and Data.} Real photographs exhibiting diverse bokeh shapes are rare, and paired AIF--bokeh examples are even scarcer.
+Real photographs exhibiting diverse bokeh shapes are rare, and paired AIF--bokeh examples are even scarcer.
 We thus rely on simulation.
 A key observation is that when an all-in-focus (AIF) image lacks point-light stimuli, the simulated bokeh carries weak shape cues, making the model reluctant to learn shape-conditioned responses.
-To address this, we synthesize a \emph{PointLight-1K} AIF set designed to reveal aperture shape.
-We also extend the classical BokehMe renderer to \emph{scatter through a given shape}: given an AIF image $I_{\mathrm{aif}}$, depth $D$, focus-plane proxy $S_{1}$, bokeh level $K$, and a shape kernel $s$ (binary/raster PSF), the simulator renders
+To address this, we synthesize a \textbf{PointLight-1K} dataset designed to reveal aperture shape.
+We also extend the classical BokehMe renderer to scatter through a given shape: given an AIF image $I_{\mathrm{aif}}$, depth $D$, focus-plane proxy $D_\text{focus}$, bokeh level $K$, and a shape kernel $s$ (binary/raster PSF), the simulator \emph{R} renders

 yielding paired supervision for shape-aware training.